MSSE Student Handbook

 Commencement Ceremony and Graduation Celebrations

 Eligible SE participants may join in the Graduate School commencement ceremony that recognizes all M.S. and Ph.D. graduates.
-The graduation ceremony is usually held in early May.
+The graduation ceremony is held in early May.
 Program staff will help students prepare for participation in this ceremony.

 A graduation reception is held immediately after the commencement ceremony.
 The graduating class, their guests, and faculty are invited.
 Program staff will provide graduating students with the details of this event early in the spring semester.

 Program staff will assist second-year students in preparing their final degree clearance documents.
 These forms are necessary to ensure that students receive their diplomas.
 Students receive a diploma - Master of Science in Software Engineering from the University of Minnesota - three to four months after completing all program requirements.
+Students may refer to the One Stop website for additional information regarding your diploma.

 Note: The University will put a "hold" on the final degree clearance of any student with an outstanding comprehensive fee balance.
 A diploma will not be issued until full payment is received.
 The student's official graduation date will reflect the date the University receives final payment.